Severson-Group/docs.amdc.dev/source/hardware/revisions/rev-f/rev-f-bring-up.md

 12. Once you have validated all LDO voltage rails, put on all jumpers and make note of the power draw.
 It should be around 5W.

-## Validate USB interfaces (JTAG and UART)
+## Validate USB interface (JTAG and UART)

-13. With AMDC powered on, plug in JTAG USB cable to PC.
-You should hear a ding from your PC indicating it recognized the JTAG interface.
-If an error appears on your PC for the JTAG USB device (i.e. failed USB enumeration), you did not successfully swap the JTAG USB data lines.
-Rework and try again.
+13. With AMDC powered on, plug in the USB cable to your PC.
+You should hear a ding from your PC indicating it recognized the interface.
+If an error appears on your PC for the USB device (i.e. failed USB enumeration), something is wrong.
+Debug and try again.

-14. With AMDC powered on, plug in the USB UART cable to your PC.
-It should successfully enumerate and appear as the Silicon Labs CP210x interface bridge.
-If not, make sure you have the [correct drivers](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers) installed.

 ## Validate PicoZed power draw

-15. Turn board back off and carefully plug in the PicoZed.
+15. Turn the board back off and carefully plug in the PicoZed.

 16. Power on AMDC.
 Make sure power draw is still reasonable (~5W).